kuba/simp_le/README.md

 3. (Sophisticated) "manager" for `${webroot?}/.well-known/acme-challenges` only.
 No challenges other than `http-01`.
-Existing web-server must be be running already.
+Existing web-server must be running already.

 4. No magical webserver auto-configuration.